mhekkel/libzeep/README.txt

-This is the second release of libzeep.

-The second release of libzeep introduces a full XML library.
-You no longer need expat to build libzeep.
-The XML library comes with a full validating SAX parser.
-There's also a complete XPath 1.0 implementation.

-The rest of this file describes the SOAP functionality of libzeep.
+Libzeep was developed to make it easy to create SOAP servers.
+And since working with SOAP means working with XML and no decent C++ XML library existed on my radar I've created a full XML library as well.

+The XML part of libzeep consists of a validating parser, a DOM(-like) node implementation, an XPath search engine and a XML writer/formatter.
+The validation works based on DOCTYPE definitions, XML schema support will be added in a later release.

+The performance of the parser is not optimal yet although it performs very decently.
+If speed is critical and you really need that few percent saving you can choose to use expat as a parser instead.

+Please note that libzeep aims to provide a fully compliant XML processor as specified by the W3 organisation (see: http://www.w3.org/TR/xml ).
+This means it is a strict as the standard requires and it stops processing a file when a validation of the well-formedness is encountered, or when a document appears to be invalid when it is in validating mode.
+Error reporting is done in this case, although I admit that error reporting should be improved.

-It is supposed to become a very easy way to create SOAP server software in C++.
+The SOAP server part of libzeep makes it very easy to create a SOAP server software in C++.
 You use it to export a C++ object's methods as SOAP actions.
-The library can generate a WSDL for the exported actions and it also has a REST style interface.
+The library generates a WSDL on-the-fly for the exported actions and it also has a REST style interface.

-libzeep uses several Boost libraries and currently requires at least version 1.36 of Boost since it uses the new asio library for network I/O. When needed, it is possible to make a few changes to the code and use the standalone libasio along with Boost 1.35 instead.
+libzeep requires the Boost libraries and currently requires at least version 1.36 of Boost since it uses the new asio library for network I/O. The current version of libzeep has been tested with boost 1.39 and newer only.

-To test out libzeep, you have to edit the makefile and make sure the names of the boost libraries are correct for your installation.
+To use libzeep, you have to edit the makefile and make sure the paths to your installation of boost libraries are correct.
 After this you simply type 'make zeep-test' and a 'zeep-test' executable is build.
+You can also cd into the tests directory and build the two test applications called xpath-test and parser-test.
+For Windows users there's a VC solution file in the msvc directory.

+XML Library -- usage

+Using the XML library of libzeep is fairly trivial.
+The first class you use is the zeep::xml::document class.
+You can use this class to read XML files and write them out again.
+Reading and writing is strictly done using stl iostreams.
+Make sure you open these streams in binary mode, random parsing errors will occur if you don't when running in Windows.

+	#include <fstream>
+	#include "zeep/xml/document.hpp"

+	using namespace std;
+	using namespace zeep;

+	...

+	xml::document doc;
+	doc.set_validating(true);			// validation is off by default ifstream file("/...", ios::binary); // avoid CRLF translation file >> doc;

+Now that you have a document, you can walk its content which is organised in nodes.
+There are several nodes classes, the most interesting for most is xml::element.
+The elements can have children, some of which are also elements.

+SOAP Server -- usage

 Have a look at the zeep-test.cpp file to see how to create a server.
 This example server is not entirely trivial since it has three exported methods